Finding What Works for Back Pain

-If you have had back pain, you have probably tried a few things to feel better.
-Some of those things can be done on your own, like stretching or taking a supplement.
-Other options require visiting a practitioner or health care provider.
-All of the things you’ve tried are probably designed to reduce or eliminate your back pain.
+If you’ve had back pain, you’ve probably tried a few things to feel better.
+Some approaches you can do on your own, like stretching or taking supplements.
+Other approaches require visiting a practitioner or health professional.
+Most of these strategies are designed to reduce or even eliminate back pain.

-If you have or have had back pain, you also know that some of those things help and some of them do not.
-Of those things that help, some may help a little while others may help a lot.
-For some, the back pain goes away, maybe forever!
-For others, the pain relief is temporary and the pursuit for relief continues.
+If you’ve lived with back pain, you also know the results vary.
+Some things help, others don’t.
+Of the methods that do help, some provide only a little relief, while others can help a lot.
+For a lucky few, the back pain goes away and never returns.
+For others, the relief is temporary, and the search for answers continues.

 Back pain can be lower, middle, upper or neck related.

-There is evidence that back pain can be treated with 3 common approaches.
+There is strong evidence that back pain can be treated with three common approaches.

 Why Chiropractic?